 The Blue Lagoon is located on the Reykjanes peninsula, south of Reykjavík.
 It is set amidst the lava fields of Grindavík near Þorbjörn mountain.

-The lagoon is only a 20-minute drive from Keflavík International Airport and about 45 minutes from Reykjavík.
+The lagoon is only a 20-minute drive from Keflavík International Airport and about 45 minutes from downtown Reykjavík.
 This handy location makes the Blue Lagoon an ideal spot to visit upon arrival or departure from Iceland, or as a day trip from the capital.

 Is the Blue Lagoon a natural spring?